-The spin-off will be completed by way of a pro rata distribution of Marriott Vacations Worldwide common stock to our shareholders of record as of p.m., Eastern time, on , 2011, the spin-off record date.
+The spin-off will be completed by way of a pro rata distribution of Marriott Vacations Worldwide common stock to our shareholders of record as of the close of business, Eastern time, on , 2011, the spin-off record date.
 Each Marriott International shareholder will receive one share of Marriott Vacations Worldwide common stock for every shares of Marriott International Class A common stock held by such shareholder on the record date.
 The distribution of these shares will be made in book-entry form, which means that no physical share certificates will be issued.
 Following the spin-off, shareholders may request that their shares of Marriott Vacations Worldwide common stock be transferred to a brokerage or other account at any time.
 No fractional shares of Marriott Vacations Worldwide common stock will be issued.
-Fractional shares of Marriott Vacations Worldwide common stock will be issued.
 Fractional shares of Marriott Vacations Worldwide common stock will be aggregated and sold in the public market by the distribution agent.
 The aggregate net cash proceeds of the sales will be distributed ratably to those shareholders who would otherwise have received fractional shares of Marriott Vacations Worldwide common stock.